Ian Grist: Member of Parliament

 Grist was known as a very assiduous Member of Parliament, who worked hard for his constituents and preferred to handle their complaints, rather than focus on his career.
 This enabled him to hold off several challenges in his marginal seat.
 When the Tories returned to power in 1979 he was appointed Parliamentary Private Secretary to Nicholas Edwards, the new Welsh Secretary, but he resigned in 1981.
 He returned to focusing on local issues.

 Following boundary changes Grist stood for Cardiff Central in the 1983 general election and won.
 In the 1987 election he held the seat by fewer than 2000 votes in what was the "closest three-way contest in Wales".

 In 1987 Margaret Thatcher surprisingly appointed him Parliamentary Under-Secretary of State for Wales, a post for which his signature posed a problem ("I. Grist" signifying "Jesus Christ" in Welsh), and remained in the position until he was sacked by John Major in 1990.
 In the 1992 general election he lost Cardiff Central to Labour Co-operative candidate Jon Owen Jones.

 Outside Parliament

 After losing his seat Grist was made the chairman of South Glamorgan Health Authority, a post he held until 1996, when he retired due to ill health.
 His appointment was regarded as controversial.

 Political views

 While in opposition, Grist attacked Welsh devolution, unions, pop festivals and Neil Kinnock, whom he described as "neo-Marxist".
 Under Thatcher he opposed the poll tax and the privatisation of water companies.
 He also supported the British-American alliance.
 In social matters, he opposed the death penalty, restrictions on abortion, and school corporal punishment.
 A pro-European, he supported Michael Heseltine's leadership challenge.

 Personal life and death

 In 1966 he married Wendy White.
 They had two sons, Julian and Toby.

-On the second day of 2002, Grist died of a stroke at the age of 63.
+On the second day of 2002, Grist died in Cardiff of a stroke at the age of 63.